The charts below give information about the way in which water was used in differnt countries in 2000.

 - Young people in modern world seem to have more power and influence than any previous young generation Why is this case What impact does this have on the relationship between old and young people 56

-- The charts below give information about the way in which water was used in differnt countries in 2000 Summarise the information by selecting and reporting the main features and make comparisos where relevant 80
+- The chart below show the number of working hoirs per week in industrial sector in four European countries in 2002 Summarize the information by selecting and reporting the main features and make comparisons with relevant 56

 - Modern societies need specialists in certain fields but not others Some people therefore think that governments should pay university fees for students who study subjects that are needed by society Those who choose to study less relevant subjects should n